CDCgov/prime-reportstream/prime-router/docs/SFTP-SETUP.md

             format: CSV
           transport:
             type: SFTP
-            host: localhost
+            host: 172.17.0.1
             port: 2222
             filePath: ./upload
     ```
-    the above specifies an SFTP transport for the az-phd organization at localhost:22 writing to the ./upload directory under the account
+    the above specifies an SFTP transport for the az-phd organization at 172.17.0.1:22 writing to the ./upload directory under the account

 1. Add the SFTP Username and Password to the Organization